 The EFC number will be located on the top-right of the Student Aid Report (SAR) you receive, either electronically or physically, a few weeks after filing your FAFSA.
-This same SAR is sent to every school you listed as a recipient on your FAFSA.
+This same SAR is sent to every school you list as a recipient on your FAFSA.
+(Unlike the CSS Profile, it’s free to send your FAFSA SAR to as many schools as you want.)

 Each school considers your EFC to calculate how much federal student aid you are eligible for.
 More specifically, schools need the EFC number to calculate an equation measuring your “financial need” for the school year.
 The schools perform the following equation: Cost of Attendance (COA) minus Expected Family Contribution (EFC) equals the amount of Financial Need.

 Options Beyond Need-Based Financial Aid

 Some schools or organizations also offer financial aid that is not need-based, to provide further financial assistance.

 Schools use the following formula to calculate this aid: Cost of Attendance (COA) minus Financial Aid Awarded So Far equals Eligibility for Non-need-based Aid.

 In other words, your eligibility is based on the amount remaining, after receiving need-based aid, scholarships, and grants.
 Direct Unsubsidized Loans and Federal PLUS Loans are two forms of non-need-based financial aid.
 Your EFC is not considered here.

 Another option is external scholarships (also known as “outside scholarships”) provided by independent third parties, like foundations or companies.
 Many of these scholarships have no household income requirement and are open to all kinds of families, not just low-income ones.
 Going Merry is your best source to find those external scholarships.

 What if your Expected Family Contribution is zero?

 A student’s EFC can be zero.
 This means that, given your family’s financial situation, they would not be able to contribute anything towards your college education.